percona/percona-xtradb-cluster/doc/source/install/apt.rst

 The packages are available in the official Percona software repositories and on the
 `download page <http://www.percona.com/downloads/Percona-XtraDB-Cluster-57/LATEST/>`_.
-It is recommended to intall |PXC| from repositories using :command:`apt`.
+It is recommended to install |PXC| from repositories using :command:`apt`.

 .. contents::
    :local: